 When you should hire a bookkeeper

-Bookkeepers can help your business with day-to-day accounts – recording sales and other transactions.
-But they can do a lot more too.
-So when does it make sense to hire a bookkeeper?
+Bookkeepers can help with day-to-day accounts, but they do a lot more too.
+So when should you hire a bookkeeper?

 The tasks of a bookkeeper

 A bookkeeper is someone who records the financial transactions of your business.
 They also:

 - keep track of sales, purchases, payments and receipts

 - work on the design maintenance and review of internal business processes

 - organize, collate and record financial data on a day-to-day basis and store this information in general ledgers

 - record the financial information of your business in a standard way, so that accountants can also access it